Does the $J^{PC}=1^{+-}$ counterpart of the $X(3872)$ exist?

 An expression of this dynamical mass can be obtained from the ILM theory~\cite{Diakonov:2002fq}, but its behavior can be simulated by the simple parametrization $M(q^2)=m_qF(q^2)$, where $m_q$ is a parameter that corresponds to the constituent quark mass and

 The cut-off $\Lambda$ fixes the scale of the chiral symmetry breaking.

 The Goldstone boson matrix $U^{\gamma_5}$ can be expanded in terms of the boson fields

 The first term of the expansion generates the constituent quark mass, the second one gives rise to the pseudoscalar meson-exchange interaction among quarks and the main contribution of the third term is on two-pion exchanges, which is modeled by means of a scalar-meson exchange potential.
+Explicit expressions for the $\pi$ and $\sigma$ exchange potentials can be found in Ref.~\cite{Vijande:2004he}.

 The final piece of the quark-quark interaction is the confinement potential, which prevents the existence of colored hadrons.
 This potential shows a linear behavior but, at a certain distance, the link between the quarks breaks up, giving rise to the creation of light quark-antiquark pairs.
 This dynamics can be translated into a screened potential~\cite{Born:1989iv} as